 What each camper needs to bring from home Equipment Quantity Comments Checklist Upper Body T-shirts 2-3 Synthetic or wool is required Long underwear top (Base Layer) 1 Synthetic or wool is required Warm jacket or sweatshirt (Mid Layer) 1 Synthetic required (not bulky or heavy) Bras (girls) 1-2 Sport Bras recommended Warm hat 1 Wool or synthetic is required Sun hat 1 Wide-brim style encouraged, baseball ok.
 Used to protect ears and face from the sun.
 Rain Jacket (highly recommended) 1 There is always a chance of rain and it is important to keep dry!
 Camp does provide vinyl plastic ponchos for campers.
-I Lower body Underwear 4 Synthetic or wool recommended as cotton tends to chafe Long underwear bottoms (Base Layer) 1 Synthetic or wool is required Pants 1 Synthetic outdoor/hiking pants are required.
+Lower body Underwear 4 Synthetic or wool recommended as cotton tends to chafe Long underwear bottoms (Base Layer) 1 Synthetic or wool is required Pants 1 Synthetic outdoor/hiking pants are required.
 No jeans are allowed for wilderness portion.
 Shorts 1-2 Synthetic material is required Swimsuit 1 1-piece recommended for girls, could be substituted for a pair of shorts

-Footwear and socks Equipment Quantity Comments Checklist Hiking boots/shoes 1 Important: properly fitted and broken in!
-(Additional specific information below) Liner socks 3 pairs While hiking we will wear one pair of liners and one pair of hiking socks (liners are not required, but some people find them comfortable)

-Hiking socks 4 pairs Wool or synthetic required Sandals/water shoes/camp shoes 1 Recommend having something lightweight to wear on your feet after being in boots all day Miscellaneous Sunglasses 1 Expensive glasses not recommended; cases can help protect them from breaking.
+Footwear and socks Equipment Quantity y Comments Checklis Hiking boots/shoes 1 Important: properly fitted and broken in!
+Something they are comfortable hiking in for the day (does not need to be hiking boots, tennis shoes are totally fine) Liner socks 3 pairs While hiking we will wear one pair of liners and one pair of hiking socks (liners are not required, but some people find them comfortable) Hiking socks 4 pairs Wool or synthetic required Sandals/water shoes/camp shoes 1 Recommend having something lightweight to wear on your feet after being in boots all day Miscellaneous Sunglasses 1 Expensive glasses not recommended; cases can help protect them from breaking.
 Thrift stores are great for cheap sunglasses.
 Glasses or Contacts 2 If necessary, bring enough for trip and a spare set.

 Bandana 1-2 Many uses, be sure to have at least one!
-Flashlight 1 Small headlamp recommended Toothbrush/toothpaste 1 Small, travel size Water bottles 2 800 mL-1.5 L each, durable with no leaks Lip Balm 1 Can be uncomfortable to be without, great if includes sun protection at least SPF 15 Personal medications, vitamins, supplements If applicable Medication dispensing will be handled by trained staff members for the duration of the session Camera (optional) 1 Disposable/small inexpensive recommended.
+Flashlight 1 Small headlamp recommended Toothbrush/toothpaste 1 Small, travel size Water bottles 2 800 mL-1.5 L each, durable with no leaks Lip Balm 1 Can be uncomfortable to be without, great if includes sun protection at least SPF 15 Personal medications, If Medication dispensing will be handled by trained staff vitamins, supplements applicable members for the duration of the session Camera (optional) 1 Disposable/small inexpensive recommended.
 We will also provide a camera for the group Gloves or Mittens (optional) 1 Wool or Synthetic (fleece)-If think they will be needed Pad and Pencil (optional) 1 Can be handy to record experiences or journal.
 Trekking Poles (optional) 1 pair If campers have/are interested they are welcome to bring them.
 We also provide fixed style poles if campers are interested.
-Watch (optional) 1 Optional Optional Anything else you think necessary We can help you decide what is necessary when we are loading backpacks at camp to bring yo hat Camp Will Supply our own if you like.
-No need to buy any of this!) own check comments box for specifications Sleeping Bag 1 Rated for 20 degrees or lower, synthetic, Sleeping Pad 1 tightly packed in small stuff sack Foam pad used for padding and insulation hetweet also ping has and around Sleeping Bag Liner 1 between sleeping bag and ground.
-Synthetic fitted sleeping bag sheet to provide additional comfort and keep

-sleeping bag clean.

-Backpack 1 Minimum 60L/3700 cu in, Maximum

-85L/5200 cu in

-Ground Cloth 1 A waterproof nylon sheet to go between

-your sleeping pad and the ground.

-Plastic Trash Bags 1-2 Heavy-duty trash compactor bags used to

-waterproof pack contents
+Watch (optional) 1 Optional Anything else you think necessary We can help you decide what is necessary when we are loading backpacks at camp That Camp Will Supply • ng your own if you like.
+No need to buy any of this!) e bringing yo our own check comments box for specifications Sleeping Bag 1 Rated for 20 degrees or lower, synthetic, tightly packed in small stuff sack Sleeping Pad 1 Foam pad used for padding and insulation between sleeping bag and ground.
+Sleeping Bag Liner 1 Synthetic fitted sleeping bag sheet to provide additional comfort and keep sleeping bag clean.
+Backpack 1 Minimum 60L/3700 cu in, Maximum 85L/5200 cu in Ground Cloth 1 A waterproof nylon sheet to go between your sleeping pad and the ground.
+Plastic Trash Bags 1-2 Heavy-duty trash compactor bags used to waterproof pack contents